 Special Education Teachers sometimes earn extra pay for having advanced degrees or for completing programs in specialized areas such as restraint training.

-The median wage in 2015 for Special Education Teachers, Preschool, Kindergarten, and Elementary School* in California was $0 annually.
+The median wage in 2016 for Special Education Teachers, Preschool, Kindergarten, and Elementary School* in California is $0 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |Annual Wages for 2016||Low|